infocareworkshop/serviceorderhub-docs/Service order api.md

 Validate Case.
 All parameters are same as in `case/create` endpoint.
 In case of validation errors status will be "ok" and debug info will be passed through `data` field.

-**Note** Currently we haven't a possibility to validate shipments and we can't guarantee that shipment can be created for Case passed this validation.
+**Note** Currently we don't have a possibility to validate shipments and we can't guarantee that shipment will be created for the Case passed this validation.

 ### Output:
 When data is correct: